Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Demography

 Per the recruitment districts, infantrymen from Josefov were usually assigned to Infanterieregiment Nr.
 18 (Königgrätz) or k.k.
 Landwehrinfanterieregiment Nr.
 11 (Jičin).
-A total of 2612 people were employed by the garrison and this explains the high the number of Germans speakers in this very Czech part of Bohemia.
+A total of 2612 people were employed by the garrison, which explains the high number of German speakers in this very Czech part of Bohemia.

 Quote(s) from the novel